yubin154/memcache_transcoder/README.md

 # memcache_transcoder
 ===================================

+NOTE(rodrigo): this is a Google-developed library to allow compatibility of Memcache key serialization outside of AppEngine Memcache.
+The library doesn't live in any publicly available Maven repo, so we forked it here to install it in our own.

+---

 Transcoders that serialize Memcache values and keys compatible with AppEngine Memcache client.
 Allow accessing AppEngine Memcache through memcached client and maintain inter-operable with AppEngine Memcache Client.